darrenmcgill35/milestone-project-3/README.md

 Result - Code is syntactically valid.

-I sent the heroku link to 4 different people to test of different mobiles.
+I sent the heroku link to many people to test of different mobiles tablets and desktops.

 ## *Deployment*